Mutation of frozen Jacobian algebras: Cluster-tilting objects

 of a projective resolution of $S_i$ with $P_2=\Hom_\frobcat(T,U_{i1})$.
 Now, recalling the definition of $U_{i1}$ from assumption \ref{O}, and using that $Q$ has no loops, we see that $T_i$ is not a summand of $U_{i1}$, and hence $\Hom_A(P_2,S_i)=0$.
 It follows that $\Ext^2_A(S_i,S_i)=0$, as required. \end{proof}

 Consider again the Frobenius cluster categories from \Cref{applications}\ref{eg-BIRS}--\ref{eg-P}.
-Since these categories are Hom-finite, we can combine \Cref{main-mutation-thm} and \Cref{p:cluster-quivers} to see that the endomorphism algebra of any cluster-tilting object within the mutation class of those referred to in \Cref{applications} has endomorphism algebra isomorphic to a frozen Jacobian algebra, and that mutation of cluster-tilting objects commutes with extended Fomin--Zelevinsky mutation of quivers within these classes.
+Since these categories are Hom-finite, we can combine \Cref{main-mutation-thm} and \Cref{p:cluster-quivers}\footnote{The corrected Proposition~\ref{p:no-2-cycles-induction} should be applied instead at this point.
+Alternatively, in the case of Example~\ref{applications}(i), Proposition~\ref{p:subobject-closed} may be used.} to see that the endomorphism algebra of any cluster-tilting object within the mutation class of those referred to in \Cref{applications} has endomorphism algebra isomorphic to a frozen Jacobian algebra, and that mutation of cluster-tilting objects commutes with extended Fomin--Zelevinsky mutation of quivers within these classes.

 The argument above does not apply to the Grassmannian cluster categories $\CM(B_{k,n})$ of \Cref{applications}\ref{eg-JKS}, since these are Hom-infinite.
 However, we can replace \Cref{p:cluster-quivers} with the following argument, and then apply \Cref{main-mutation-thm} as before.